 2. Northwestern University in Evanston, IL

-Northwestern is another well-known university with global recognition, including a 32nd place ranking among world universities by Times Higher Education in 2009.
-The Kellogg School of Management, located in Evanston, was seventh in U.S. News & World Report's ranking of top business schools for finance in 2010.
+Northwestern is another well-known university with global recognition, including a 21st place ranking among world universities by Times Higher Education in 2015.
+The Kellogg School of Management, located in Evanston, was ninth in U.S. News & World Report's ranking of top business schools for finance in 2015.

 The business school's full time, 24.5-credit MBA program can be completed in two years.
 Aside from the nine credits of required courses, students choose 2-3 areas of concentration.
 The finance concentration offers courses in banking, such as security analysis, investment banking and derivatives.
 Students also can choose to participate in the business school's international exchange programs, which are offered in various countries, including Australia, Denmark, Japan and Switzerland.

 |Carnegie Mellon University||A 1-month orientation, BaseCamp, immerses new MBA students in academic and career planning||Pittsburgh, PA|

 |Cornell University||Six dual degrees that can be matched with the MBA are among the options at Cornell's Johnson Graduate School of Management||Ithaca, NY|

 |Dartmouth College||The Tuck School of Business at Dartmouth offers an MBA with independent study and research-to-practice seminars||Hanover, NH|

 |Duke University||MBA study options include daytime, weekend executive, global executive and cross continent, plus joint degree possibilities with disciplines such as medicine, law, public policy, and environmental management; Ph.D. is also available||Durham, NC|

 |Massachusetts Institute of Technology||Master of Finance (MFin) degree includes a 3-week 'ProSeminar' that pairs students with industry professionals to solve real business problems and present their solution||Cambridge, MA|